mercurius-js/auth/docs/schema-replacement.md

 You can only do the replacement on String Scalar types.

-Please note that you create a custom Scalar type, however it still must be registered as a String otherwise it will fail.
+Please note that you create a custom Scalar type, however, it still must be registered as a String otherwise it will fail.